Kaon CP violation and neutron EDM in the minimal left-right symmetric model: Conclusions

-Our conclusions in the \SM scenario can be summarized as follows: for the choice of $\C$ symmetry, which allows for several free phases, one finds constraints on them but no lower bound on the RH scale is present.
-For the choice of $\P$ instead, where the CKM phases are predicted in terms of one vacuum phase, we find a bound $M_{W_R}>14\,\TeV$, including conservative theoretical uncertainties on the hadronic parameters.
-Future improvement on these uncertainties will push this bound slightly higher to $17\,\TeV$.
-This is in any case smaller than the tight lower bound of $\sim 30\,\TeV$ which stems from exact parity $\P$ ~\cite{Maiezza:2014ala}.
+Our conclusions in the \SM case can be summarized as follows: for the choice of $\C$ symmetry, which allows for several free phases, one finds constraints on them but no lower bound on the RH scale is present.
+For the choice of $\P$ instead, where all the CKM phases are predicted in terms of one vacuum phase, we find a lower bound $M_{W_R}>13\,\TeV$, which includes conservative theoretical uncertainties on the hadronic parameters.
+Future improvement on these uncertainties will push this bound slightly higher, up to $15\,\TeV$.
+This is in any case smaller than the tight lower bound of $\sim 30\,\TeV$ which stems from exact parity with spontaneously induced $\bar\theta\neq 0$ ~\cite{Maiezza:2014ala}.

 In the \NP scenario, the LRSM contributions may saturate $\eps'$ and still hold the $d_n$ below the experimental bound or at the reach of future probes.
 An upper limit on $M_{W_R}$ is naturally demanded for this to happen.
-The case of $\P$, being more constrained, requires $M_{W_R}=8$--$30\,\TeV$ (or $M_{W_R}=9$--$13\,\TeV$ with benchmark hadronic parameters) and $t_\b\sim 0.01$--$0.1$.
-On the other hand for the $\C$ case, the LR contributions can saturate $\eps'$ for $M_{W_R}$ as large as 100\,\TeV with increasingly large $\t_\b$, from $0.001$ to its perturbativity bound $\simeq 0.5$.
+The case of $\P$, being more constrained, requires $M_{W_R}=7$--$45\,\TeV$ (or $M_{W_R}=9$--$15\,\TeV$ with benchmark hadronic parameters) and $t_\b>0.005$.
+On the other hand for the $\C$ case, the LR contributions can saturate $\eps'$ for $M_{W_R}$ ranging from about 8 to 115\,\TeV\ with increasing $t_\b$, from $0.001$ to its perturbativity bound $\simeq 0.5$.

-The scale of $M_{W_R}\sim10\,\TeV$ lies just beyond the reach of LHC in the golden KS channel~\cite{Nemevsek:2018bbt}.
-On the other hand, it may show up as an effective interaction either in the dilepton channel or, for a particular range of neutrino masses, in displaced decays of Higgs to two RH neutrinos~\cite{Maiezza:2015lza}.
-A future hadronic collider at $30\,\TeV$ center-of-mass energy would probe naturally this mass scale both in the KS process~\cite{Ruiz:2017nip} or lepton plus missing energy channel~\cite{Nemevsek:2018bbt}.
+The scale of $M_{W_R}\sim 7\,\TeV$ lies just at the limiting reach of LHC in the golden KS channel~\cite{Nemevsek:2018bbt}.
+On the other hand, it may show up as an effective interaction either in the dilepton channel or, for a particular range of neutrino masses, in displaced decays of the Higgs to two RH neutrinos~\cite{Maiezza:2015lza}.

+A future hadronic collider at $30\,\TeV$ center-of-mass energy would probe easily the mass scale up to $\sim$15\,TeV in the KS process~\cite{Ruiz:2017nip} (for TeV scale RH neutrinos) or in the lepton plus missing energy channel~\cite{Nemevsek:2018bbt} (for RH neutrinos below 100\,\GeV), the two having comparable reach.
+The prominent $W_R\to$ dijet channel would give an earlier signature, independently from the RH neutrino mass.